rophas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 BEST="School" creates a new local variable.
 Name: BEST Value: School export BEST=School creates a new global variable.
-Name: BEST Value: School echo $(($TRUEKNOWLEDGE + 128)) prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+Name: BEST Value: School echo $(($TRUEKNOWLEDGE + 128)) prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. echo $(($POWER / $DIVIDE)) prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables